 What are Sober Living Homes?

 The sober living program allows those in recovery to work on their recovery programs and ease back into society by providing a safe place to live.
-They can return to work or find a job, all while staying connected to their recovery community within a safe, sober environment.
+They can return to work or find a job, all while staying connected to their recovery community within a secure, sober environment.

 The Difference Between Sober Living Homes and Halfway Houses